FJrodafo/University/Cheat_sheets/Docker/README.md

 ## Containerize an application

-For the rest of this guide, you'll be working with a simple todo list manager that runs on Node.js.
+For the rest of this guide, you'll be working with a simple to-do list manager that runs on Node.js.
 If you are not familiar with Node.js, don't worry.
 This guide doesn't require any prior experience with JavaScript.

 ### Prerequisites